mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/configuring-edge-lb/index.md

 # Disable AdminRouter proxy on {{ model.techName }}

-It's important to disable AdminRouter proxy on Grafana service of {{ model.techName }}.
+It is important to disable AdminRouter proxy on Grafana service of {{ model.techName }}.
 Failing to do so will cause invalid URL redirects when viewing the published service.

 To disable the AdminRouter proxy on {{ model.techName }} you should (re-)deploy it with the `admin_router_proxy` option set to `false`.